 The examiner grades the instructor either A, B or fail with grade A being the best.

 If you want to find out more then you can visit my instructor zone through the links in the menu above.

 Things to consider about grades

-Having a good grade is great but before choosing an instructor based purely on their grade, here are a few things to consider
+Having a good grade is great but before choosing an instructor based purely on their grade, here are some things to consider:

-- The examiner that gives the instructor a grade has never been an instructor, has never taught anyone to drive and isn’t qualitified to do so.
-It’s like walking into a kitchen and telling the head chef he’s rubbish when you can’t even cook an omlete yourself
+- The examiner that gives the instructor a grade has never been an instructor, has never taught anyone to drive and isn’t qualified to do so.
+It’s like walking into a kitchen and telling the head chef he’s rubbish when you can’t even cook an egg yourself

 - It is only a snapshot of how an instructor did on one given lesson on one given day, several months or years ago.
 Rather than choosing an instructor based on one lesson, you can watch me doing dozens of lessons and make your own mind up.

 - I’ve trained hundreds of driving instructors, many of which have gone on to get a grade A. Does that mean I have multiple grade A’s myself?

 - It’s only one persons opinion.
 If you had three examiners watching you they’d all mark you differently and you could get two A’s and a B

 - There is tremendous pressure on an instructor on these tests.
 If we mess up we lose our jobs, our home and our family is on the streets.
 Can you image what it would be like taking a driving test under those conditions?
 It’s nothing like a normal lesson.

 - I’ve never got the highest grade yet I’m still a great instructor.
 I used to be ranked 5/6 and now I’m B instead of possibly being an A.